plecbe/Cryptography/README.md

 MyVigenere.py is an encode/decode tool using the Vigenère algorithm (substitution with a character found in a matrix combining a character from the clear text and a character from a secret key).

+MySha1.py computes the SHA-1 hash of a file.
+Implemented following the English and French Wikipedia entries.